Dead Man in the Yard

 I went back to the phone.
 “Nope, he’s dead, alright.”

 “Did you even give him a poke?
 No. Honestly, Harry Brackenfern, I am so glad we didn’t have any children.”
 I, too, was glad we hadn’t had any children.
 They would have been out of college and established in their own lives by now.
 They probably wouldn’t visit or write.

 “Did you even introduce yourself; ask how he came to be lying in the yard?
-No—you just assumed that he was dead.”
+No, you just assumed that he was dead.”
 Sheila has a good head on her shoulders, always gets right to the heart of a problem.
 We divorced last year after a twenty-seven years’ separation.
 The judge made a joke at our final hearing, Sheila’s and mine, finalizing our divorce: “Separated twenty-seven years.
 You’re sure you two want to go through with this?”
-There had been a ripple of subdued laughter from the others in the court, all awaiting their divorces.
+There had been subdued laughter from the others in the court, all awaiting their divorces.
 Or dispositions on parking fines, parole violation, jailbreak, rape, murder, whatever.

 “Go back there and introduce yourself; we teach by modeling.”